awslabs/aws-sdk-swift/reference/0.x/AWSWorkDocs/WorkDocsClient.md

 ### `updateDocumentVersion(input:completion:)`

 Changes the status of the document version to ACTIVE.
 Amazon WorkDocs also sets its document container to ACTIVE.
-This is the last step in a document upload, after the client uploads the document to an S3-presigned URL returned by InitiateDocumentVersionUpload.
+This is the last step in a document upload, after the client uploads the document to an S3-presigned URL returned by \[InitiateDocumentVersionUpload\].

 ``` swift
 public func updateDocumentVersion(input: UpdateDocumentVersionInput, completion: @escaping (ClientRuntime.SdkResult<UpdateDocumentVersionOutputResponse, UpdateDocumentVersionOutputError>) -> Void)